arrys/rsio/docs/gettingStarted/tutorials/CLI/create_rpio_package.rst

 ----------

 To develop on top of the RoboSAPIENS Adaptive Platform, we use standalone application packages that contain everything needed to develop, build, deploy and run the adaptive application.
-Using the rpio command line tool, a new robosapiensIO package can be created, the starting point for each self-adaptive application using the RoboSAPIENS Adaptive Platform.
+Using the rsio command line tool, a new robosapiensIO package can be created, the starting point for each self-adaptive application using the RoboSAPIENS Adaptive Platform.

 Prerequisites
 -------------

-- **rpio CLI**: Ensure that the `rpio` command-line tool is installed and available on your system.
+- **rsio CLI**: Ensure that the `rsio` command-line tool is installed and available on your system.

 Tasks
 -----